deusical/nuker.py/README.md

 ```
 Command types consist of "delchannels", "delroles", "masschannel", "massrole", "massnick", "masskick", and "massban".

 You may also use the default set assignCmd command, which will be documented below.
-I will make this command configurable later.

 ### run